Adina Beg Khan: Afghan expulsion and Maratha alliance

 In early 1758, Adina sought out allies to expel the Afghans from the Punjab and restore stability.
 He struck a deal with Sikh leaders Jassa Singh Ahluwalia and Sodhi Vadhbhag Singh, and with their help defeated the Afghans at Mahilpur.
 By March 1758 he had also enlisted the support of Raghunathrao of the Maratha Empire, and together they expelled the Afghans from Lahore.
 The Maratha and Sikh forces then gave chase to the retreating Afghans on horseback and were in quick pursuit of them in which they went on to capture Attock and then Peshawar from the Afghans.
-The Punjab now came under Maratha rule, with Adina appointed subahdar of the Punjab in 1758 in return for a yearly tribute of seventy five lakh of rupees.
-Raghunathrao and Malhar Rao Holkar the two commanders-in-chief of the Maratha forces remained in Lahore for three months after which they retired to the Deccan leaving Adina in sole control.
-Now in control of the entirety of the Punjab, Adina entrusted Lahore to his son-in-law Khwaja Mirza, and set up his headquarters in Batala nearer to his traditional power base in the Doaba.
+The Punjab now came under Maratha rule, with Adina appointed subahdar and later Nawab of the Punjab in 1758 in return for a yearly tribute of seventy five lakh of rupees.
+Raghunathrao and Malhar Rao Holkar, the two commanders-in-chief of the Maratha forces, remained in Lahore for three months after which they retired to the Deccan leaving Adina in sole control.
+Now in control of the entirety of the Punjab, Adina entrusted Lahore to his son-in-law Khwaja Mirza and Multan to Salih Muhammad Khan, and set up his headquarters in Batala nearer to his traditional power base in the Doaba.
+He also appointed his brother, Khwaja Said Khan as his deputy.
 To entrench his position he sought to eliminate his rivals, and declared his erstwhile allies the Sikhs, outlaws.
 He pursued two expeditions against the Sikhs, including an abortive siege of the mud fort Ram Rauni near Amritsar.

-Death
+Personal life and death

-On 15 September 1758, only a few months after his appointment, Adina Beg passed away at Khanpur near Hoshiarpur.The Marathas appointed Sabaji Shinde to succeed him as the governor of the Punjab.
-A tomb was erected at his grave in Khanpur.His life is described in an unpublished Persian manuscript, the Ahwal-i-Dina Beg Khan.
+Adina Beg married a tawaif (dancer) in the early years of his career.
+Despite their estranged relationship, the couple had a son, Sadiq Beg Khan and a daughter who was wed to Khwaja Mirza Khan.
+After becoming the Nawab, Adina Beg unknowingly married a Sayyid woman.
+Upon discovering her lineage, he divorced her but gave her maintenance all his life.
+On 15 September 1758, only a few months after his appointment, Adina Beg died at Khanpur near Hoshiarpur after suffering from a colic attack.
+The Marathas appointed Sabaji Shinde to succeed him as the governor of the Punjab.
+A tomb was erected at his grave in Khanpur.
+His life is described in an unpublished Persian manuscript, the Ahwal-i-Dina Beg Khan.